 Our mother didn’t have any grand plan or big ideas about mystery and holiness when she stopped to look at the spring ephemerals begin to bloom.
 It’s just she loves plants more than anything, almost, except for birds, maybe, and her five children and eight grandchildren, and our father to whom she has been married for over sixty years.
 She followed what she loved.
 And she shared it with us.
 She stepped into the moonlight.
-She didn’t stop there.
-She lobbied Congress on environmental issues, was head of the board of the WVa Land Trust, marched against climate change in New York and DC and much, much more.
+She didn’t only do that.
+She lobbied Congress on environmental issues.
+She was head of the board of the WVa Land Trust, marched against climate change in New York and DC, and much, much more.
 But it started, for us, with that moment in a hollow watching the trillium begin to bloom.

 In the poem, “Hieroglyphic Staircase” Drew Dellinger writes,